Skip to main content

 ✔ 150 Hours — One of the Shortest Licensed Career Paths in Virginia

-Why Choose AVI Career Training for Nail Technology?
+Why Choose AVI Career Training for Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM)?

 There’s no shortage of options when it comes to beauty education — YouTube tutorials, online courses, national chain schools, cosmetology programs that tack nail tech on as an afterthought.
 So why AVI?